What Happened To Wendy Williams?

 The television host also gave an interview to People the following month about her condition.
 "I had a storm going in my body is the best way I can explain it," she said.
 Some of her symptoms included bulging eyes, high blood pressure, and difficulty sleeping, but she hadn't taken her situation seriously at first.

-Williams explained that she had missed a few medical appointments for other work and family matters, but managed to receive treatment and said, "I'm glad my situation was caught in a timely manner."
+Williams explained that she had missed a few medical appointments for other work and family matters but managed to receive treatment and said, "I'm glad my situation was caught in a timely manner."
 She added that her husband at the time, Kevin Hunter, had been by her side throughout the entire diagnosis process: "He was with me every step."

 She was addicted to cocaine

 Wendy Williams has never shied away from sharing her personal struggles, including the years she spent addicted to cocaine.
-In 2019, she shared with her audience that she was still working on her sobriety.
+In 2019, she shared with her audience that she was still working on sobriety.
 "Well, for some time now and even today and beyond I have been living in a sober house. ...
 And you know I've had a struggle with cocaine in my past.
 I never went to a place to get the treatment.
 I don't know how, except God was sitting on my shoulder, and I just stopped" (via YouTube).

 If you or anyone you know needs help with addiction issues, help is available.
 Visit the Substance Abuse and Mental Health Services Administration website or contact SAMHSA's National Helpline at 1-800-662-HELP (4357).